 - Wash up sinks

 The key feature is the boma in the center of the camp.
-The entire camp faces west, making it the perfect spot to watch the sun set.
+The entire camp faces west, making it the perfect spot to watch the sunset.
 If you prefer to braai here, rather than at your unit you are welcome.

 - Children under 12 are not allowed at Bitterpan

-- The camp is self catering, so bring your own food, water and firewood.
+- The camp is self-catering, so bring your own food, water, and firewood.

-- 4×4 vehicles with high clearance only.
+- Only 4×4 vehicles with high clearance are allowed.